Private LTE/5G, An Answer to Dedicated Device Connectivity for Enterprises

 I still remember my first assignment when I developed a vehicle tracking system that used 8051 microcontroller programmers to connect to GSM mobile phone, with GPS coordinates sent over SMS.
 Due to the unavailability of Google Maps, I had to scan map images.
 Later, I went around Ring Road to collect location data and finally developed an algorithm to convert world coordinates to screen coordinates.
 Let me quote another example of the early 2000s: In one of my discussions with a pacemaker specialist, I learned that the heart specialists examined battery parameters as the first step before they went for a routine heart examination.
 During that time a telemetry wand was used to collect heart parameters from transplanted pacemakers.
 The telemetry wand had a wired connection with a programmer where parameters were displayed.

-Both these examples establish the fact that identified the need for dedicated device connectivity at a very early stage.
+Both these examples establish the fact that enterprises identified the need for dedicated device connectivity at a very early stage.
 However, the cost of setting up robust connectivity was very high.
 Human communication infrastructure (Broadband, 2G, 3G, and LTE) followed later.
-After that, players conducted trials to fulfill the needs of device communication over human communication infrastructure, which revealed that the device communication needs were quite different when compared to human communication needs.
+After that, ecosystem players conducted trials to fulfill the needs of device communication over human communication infrastructure, which revealed that the device communication needs were quite different when compared to human communication needs.

 Ecosystem players learned that these were designed to send data either on a fixed time interval or as a response to an event.
 At times, these devices were installed in a deep indoor environment where dedicated power supply arrangement was a challenge.
 Hence, these devices required battery-powered options to be functional.
 To summarize, failure of data communication not only resulted in critical functionality failure, it had a toll on the battery power budget due to the re-trial of sending a message.

 Communication experts tried to solve this problem by adopting some short-range communication technologies along with existing backhaul networks.
 However, they did not get much success.
 The big and reliable step toward solving this problem was the introduction of LPWAN (Low Power Wide Area Networks).
 These LPWAN networks are good in range, provide indoor coverage, and are very well suited for data as sending intervals are less frequent.
-LPWAN could, however, only solve the problem partly, the other requirements such as the high-speed and faster response of mission-critical applications required a different network.
+LPWAN could, however, only solve the problem partly, the other requirements such as the high- and faster response of mission-critical applications required a different network.
 Wi-Fi and public LTE are managing the same along with human communication needs with some limitations in service parameters such as coverage, control, capacity, and QoS.
 Also, these networks do not guarantee service delivery.

 Now the next goal is to get the single dedicated device communication network that can fulfill the needs of ultra-low latency as well as low power use cases.
 5G is a big step towards that which is feature-rich like network slice & support for use cases.
 The benefit of network slicing is to considerably transform the entire perspective of networking by abstracting, isolating, orchestrating, and separating the logical network components from the underlying physical network resources.
 Some of the below examples can through light on network slice benefit: